-Our research and development focuses on diseases associated with aging and metabolic dysfunction.
-Our research to date suggests multiple potential therapeutic indications for some of our pipeline MDPs.
-While we believe our current and any future MBT drug candidates we identify would be advanced against one of the following diseases as a primary indication, it is possible that we may determine to advance a drug candidate for treatment of a different disease as a primary indication.
+Our research and development focus is on chronic diseases.
+Our research to date suggests multiple potential therapeutic disease indications for some of our pipeline MDPs.
+While we believe our current and future MBT drug candidates we identify would initially be advanced against one of the following diseases as a primary indication, it is possible that we may determine to advance a drug candidate for treatment of a different disease as a primary indication.
 We may determine to advance any future drug candidate against an alternative primary disease indication if, for example, additional data suggests greater therapeutic potential for the drug candidate against the alternative indication, or we determine that the development, approval or commercialization pathway may be more favorable for a drug candidate targeted against the alternative indication.